Nginx Plus

 is application. - To get log data from Nginx Pods - all nginx logs must be redirected to standard output “stdout” and standard error “stderr”.

-Collect Metrics for Nginx Plus in Kubernetes environment
+Collect metrics for Nginx Plus in Kubernetes environment

-Nginx Plus app supports the metrics for Nginx Plus.
+The Nginx Plus app supports the metrics for Nginx Plus.

 The following steps assume you are collecting Nginx Plus metrics from a Kubernetes environment.
 In Kubernetes environments, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
 You can learn more about this here.